stefan-hoeck/idris2-prim/src/Documentation.md

 ## Use Case 2: Converting Values to Strings

-A more interesting use case is the modulus operation.
-It comes with the guarantees that if the modulus is positive, the result will be strictly smaller than the modulus.
+A more interesting use case is the modulo operation.
+It comes with the postcondition that if the modulus is positive (the function's precondition), the result will be strictly smaller than the modulus.
 The unsigned integer modules export functions `rmod` encapsulating this behavior.

 We will implement a small function for converting an